OldRacingCars.com

 7. Eagle 68 [404] (Mike Mosley): Dan Gurney's #48 Olsonite entry at the 1968 Indy 500 was a new 1968 Eagle fitted with the Gurney Weslake Ford 303 ci stock block V8 engine.
 This car was highly successful on road courses later in the year, Gurney winning at IRP, twice at Mosport and at Riverside.
 The car was sold to Marshall Robbins of Jim Robbins Co. for 1969 and crew chief Jim Spangler fitted a Ford turbo for Lee Roy Yarbrough to drive at the Indy 500.
 Robbins and Spangler brought the car back to the Speedway for 1970 for Yarbrough to drive.
 It was last seen with the Robbins team at Ontario in 1970.
 This was later identified by Carl Hungness as the car raced by Mike Mosley at the 1972 Indy 500, but when the car moved from Robbins to the AJ Watson/Leader Card team is unclear.
 Mosley crashed this car at the 1972 Indy 500, and was again injured.
 Photographs of the car at this race show several diagonal rows of rivets at the back of the tub on the left, indicating a major repair.
 This pattern of rivets then identifies the car in pictures at Ontario in 1972, at Ontario in 1973, and in the present day.
 After the 1972 Indy 500, Rick Muther used the team's other 1968 Eagle until Mosley again returned from his injuries in September, and this ex-Robbins car was ready for him to drive at the Ontario 500.
 The team's other 1968 Eagle was donated to the IMS Museum in January 1973, leaving this car to act as a backup to Leader Card Racer's new 1972/73 Eagles.
 It was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario.
 That was the last time it was seen on a racetrack, but in 1978 it was sitting in Jim Hurtubise's garage at the Indy 500 wearing #54 with its rear wing acting as a drinks table.
 By 1995, it had been restored to 1972 livery and was hanging in the roof of AJ Watson's shop.
 Since then, the car has been retained by the Wilke family.

 8. Eagle 72 [7212] (Dick Simon): To Dick Simon, fitted with a Foyt-Ford V8 turbo engine and first raced as his #44 Travelodge entry at Phoenix in November 1972, where he was second fastest in Friday practice.
 Raced by Simon through 1973 and 1974 as the #44, retaining its Travelodge sponsorship until mid-1974.
-Returned in 1975 with Bruce Cogle Ford backing and in 1976 with Lan Hairpieces and later Robyn CB sponsorship when it was driven by Roger Rager.
-Not at Indy in 1977 but later in the year it was acquired by Nick Krantz and entered for Phil Threshie, still as the #44 but now with Mr. Golden Sunflower sponsorship.
+Returned in 1975 with Bruce Cogle Ford backing and in early 1976 with Lan Hairpieces sponsorship.
+Simon then moved to drive for the Vollstedt team and the Eagle was rented out, first to Russ Polak for Larry Dickson to drive at Pocono, and then to Roger Rager for the rest of 1976 who had Robyn CB sponsorship.
+It was acquired by Nick Krantz for 1977 and entered for Phil Threshie, still as the #44 but now with Mr Golden Sunflower sponsorship.
 Crashed by Threshie in practice for the 1977 California 500 at Ontario and not seen again.

 9. Eagle 70 or 72 (Lee Kunzman): For 1972, Lindsey Hopkins added a 1970 Eagle to his already crowded stable for Wally Dallenbach to drive as the #10 entry.
 The origins of the Eagle are presently unknown but it could be the redundant ex-Gurney AAR car or the unwanted Gordy Johncock car.
 Dallenbach drove it in the opening races of the season but was bumped at the Indy 500.
 He then joined the STP team to replace the injured Art Pollard and Hopkins recruited Lee Kunzman to take over the #10 Eagle.
 A 1972 Eagle replaced the 1970 car at some point, but a photograph shows Kunzman drove the older car at Texas World Speedway in April 1973, so exactly where Kunzman raced this car instead of the new '72 Eagle is not clear, and photographs are needed to completely resolve this.
 Photographs indicate that this was the 1970 Eagle acquired by Patrick Santello (Syracuse, NY) for 1975.
 His mechanic Willie Davis fitted it with one of Richard Moser's DOHC Chevrolet V8 engines, but the car did not race until near the end of the season, when Larry Dickson raced the #65 City of Syracuse Spl at Phoenix in November 1975.
 Retained by Santello for the 1976 season as a backup to a newer 1972 Eagle, and raced by Dickson, Lee Kunzman and Jerry Karl.
 Subsequent history unknown but this is likely to be the car advertised by Ron Cameron (San Diego, CA) in March 1991, when it was identified as "VIN: AAR-805" and "USAC: R71-10".
 The car was then dark blue with a white stripe and fitted with a Chevrolet V8 engine.
 Its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
 A year later, it was for sale by G & G Motorsports Ltd (Indianapolis, IN) who described it as the car Gurney drove to third place in the 1970 Indy 500.
 It was next seen Tom Hollfelder drove it in a VARA historic event at Willow Springs in October 1995, where it was still dark blue with a white stripe but now wore number #48.
 Hollfelder also ran the car at Road America in 2009.
 Steve Zautke and Jacques Dresang have examined the car and observed Santello era paintwork showing through the more recent dark blue.
 It still has a Chevrolet small block engine, as it did when Santello owned it.